NOW AVAILABLE ON NETFLIX IN AUSTRALIA AND NEW ZEALAND

 Crowdfunding mission accomplished

-With Michelle’s generous support, and the support of all of you who have donated to the crowdfunding campaign we now have the funds to start making a real difference for the Kingdom of Fungi.
+With Michelle’s generous support and the support of all of you who have donated to the crowdfunding campaign, we now have the funds to make a real difference for the Kingdom of Fungi.

 Outreach campaign